Monday – Friday (Full-time, salaried exempt)

 Compensation & Benefits:

-- This is a full-time salaried position at five days per week.
+- This is a full-time, salaried position at 40 hours per week.

 Benefits for full-time employees, following a waiting period, include:

-- Premium medical insurance (partially subsidized, at minimal cost to employee)
+- Premium PPO medical insurance (fully subsidized, at no cost to employee)

 - Vision insurance (fully subsidized, at no cost to employee)